LyonSyonII/Polyglot/README.md

     if condition // something

 You can chain conditions with the "&&" and "||" operators.
-Be aware that these operators do not take priority, so parenthesis are needed.
+Be aware that in Polyglot operators do not take priority, so parenthesis are needed.

     // Check if (a > 0) AND (a < 5)
     if (a > 0) && (a < 5)